 Sometimes, another program can interfere with your browser and cause the issue.
 Therefore, you should troubleshoot in Clean Boot and find out what that program is.

-Hopefully, you are able to resolve the issue with these solutions.
+Hopefully, you can resolve the issue with these solutions.

 What does ssl_error_access_denied_alert mean?

-The error message ssl_error_access_denied_alert means that the access to the website you are trying to visit is denied due to the SSL error.
-This error can also occur even if the SSL certificate of a website is valid.
-Hence, it does not conclude that the SSL certificate of that particular website is expired or not valid.
-You will see this error message usually when the authenticity of the data received for a website is not verified.
+The error message ssl_error_access_denied_alert means that access to the website you are trying to visit is denied due to the SSL error.
+This error can also occur even if a website’s SSL certificate is valid.
+Hence, it does not conclude that the SSL certificate for that website has expired or is invalid.
+You will usually see this error message when the authenticity of the data received from a website is not verified.
 To fix this error, type about:config in the address bar of Firefox and hit Enter.
 Now, click Accept the Risk and Continue.
 Search for security.tls.version.max and change its value from 4 to 3.

 Also Check: